Frequently Asked Questions

 - Does the device mount as a volume when connected to your Mac?

-- Is the volume name "GARMIN"?
+- If it mounts as a volume, is the volume name "GARMIN"?

 - By default Garmin devices use the volume name "GARMIN" (all caps). rubiTrack 6 cannot access the device if it has been renamed because of restrictions by Apple for apps from the App Store.